-In VBFNLO the double real-emission corrections to $gg \rightarrow \phi$ , which lead to $\phi + 2$ jet events at order $\alpha_s^4$ , are included [48].
-Here, $\phi$ can be set to be a Standard Model Higgs boson or any of the three neutral MSSM Higgs bosons (including mixing between h, H and Ain the real or complex MSSM) by using the variables HTYPE and MODEL in vbfnlo.dat, or a mixture of scalar and pseudoscalar Higgs bosons as in a generic two-Higgs-doublet model (2HDM) of type II.
+In VBFNLO the double real-emission corrections to $gg \to \phi$ , which lead to $\phi + 2$ jet events at order $\alpha_s^4$ , are included [48].
+Here, $\phi$ can be set to be a Standard Model Higgs boson or any of the three neutral MSSM Higgs bosons (including mixing between h, H and A in the real or complex MSSM) by using the variables HTYPE and MODEL in vbfnlo.dat, or a mixture of scalar and pseudoscalar Higgs bosons as in a generic two-Higgs-doublet model (2HDM) of type II.
 Contributions contain top- and bottom-quark triangles, boxes and pentagon diagrams, i.e. the full mass dependence of the loop induced production.
-Interference effects between loops with bottom- and top-quarks, as well as between $C\mathcal{P}$ even and $C\mathcal{P}$ -odd couplings of the heavy quarks, are fully taken into account.
+Interference effects between loops with bottom- and top-quarks, as well as between $\mathcal{CP}$ -even and $\mathcal{CP}$ -odd couplings of the heavy quarks, are fully taken into account.
 An option to use the large top mass approximation, which works well for intermediate Higgs boson masses (provided that the transverse momenta of the final state partons are smaller than the top-quark mass), is also implemented.